jessegmeyerlab/proteomics-tutorial/manuscript.md

 There are also many papers describing uDIA with orbitraps.
 One early example described combining random isolation windows together and then demultiplexing the chimeric spectra [@DOI:10.1038/nmeth.2528].
 In another landmark paper, over 6,000 proteins were identified from mouse tissue by at least 2 peptides [@DOI:10.1074/mcp.RA117.000314].
-In 2018, the new model orbitrap at that time (HF-X) enabled identification of nearly 6,000 human proteins in only 30 minutes (although the HF-X was problematic due to a need for frequent cleaning).
+In 2018, the new model orbitrap at that time (HF-X) enabled identification of nearly 6,000 human proteins in only 30 minutes.
 Currently orbitraps have all but replaced the Sciex Q-TOFs for DIA data collection.

 A new direction in uDIA is the addition of ion separation by ion mobility.